• Entry type: Person

 Her father, Alfred B. Butler, was a photographer who migrated to New South Wales from England and began working for the NSW Government.
 In 1886 he was commissioned to travel to Tenterfield, near the border of Queensland, to document the building of the Sydney to Queensland railway line.
 Following this expedition he decided to move back there and establish his own photographic studio.

-Amelia was the only daughter in the family and was chosen by her father, ahead of her brothers, to follow in his footsteps; she began her apprenticeship with him at an early age.
+Amelia was the only surviving daughter in the family and was chosen by her father, ahead of her brothers, to follow in his footsteps; she began her apprenticeship with him at an early age.
 Her earliest work can be found in four photo albums that she and her father produced.
 The well-composed, ‘richly toned’ work shows her strong technical ability and creativity (Hall 27).
 Butler’s photography includes signed portraits, cartes-de-visite and views that document station life, Indigenous peoples and the local landscape.

 One of her photographs, Snowfall, 1895, captures a rare meteorological occurrence when it snowed in the town.
 A group of people are gathered together enjoying the occasion, with one figure holding a tripod and camera posing for Butler’s camera.